Confidence Before Answering: A Paradigm Shift for Efficient LLM Uncertainty Estimation: Experiment

 \section{Experiment}

 This section primarily examines whether, under the confidence-first paradigm, CoCA can improve the usability and cross-domain generalization of confidence estimates while preserving answer quality.
-In addition, we perform comparisons against the answer-first paradigm to assess whether confidence-first models can attain comparable performance and remain practically competitive in confidence-adaptive inference settings.
+In addition, we perform comparisons against the answer-first paradigm to assess whether CoCA can attain comparable performance while reducing the token cost of obtaining confidence estimates.
 We also conduct ablation studies to contrast segmented versus joint rewards, and to expose reward hacking risks arising from sequential training.